How to Choose a Realtor to Sell Your Home

 While there’s no set number, more than seven active clients (buyers and sellers combined) could be a sign they’re stretched too thin.

-So choose the Realtor who not only feels right, but also has the time to focus on getting you the best price and terms.
+So choose the person who not only feels right, but also has the time to focus on getting you the best price and terms.

 When you’ve made your choice, let the agent know you’re ready to move forward.